Agnogh/math-for-kids/README.md

 *On server*
 3 -m http.server --bind 127.0.0.1
 --> More > More tools > Developer tools > Console and Network

+### *5.3.3. manual testing*

+Test cases includede
+--> loading of the webpage

+--> responsivnes of the webpage

+--> checking for errors during the QA (from the console)

+--> selection of the number

+--> changing selection of the number is reflected in both highlights and functionality

+--> trying to "spin the wheel" ("I feel lucky" button) while same number is selected

+--> trying to "spin the wheel" ("I feel lucky" button) with changin numbers every time

+--> clicking on "I feel Lucky" once or multiple times in a row is responsive

+--> refreshing the page doesn't keep old data (cache is reseted)

 ## **6. Support and Help**
 -------------------------------------------